Moment map flows and the Hecke correspondence for quivers: Background results for quivers without relations

 This section contains the basic results and notational setup used in the rest of the paper.
-The goal is to study the gradient flow, the structure of the critical sets and the eigenspaces of the Hessian for the function $\| \mu - \alpha \|^2$ on the vector space $\Rep(Q, {\bf v})$ (where we can apply theorems for smooth manifolds), before we restrict to the subvariety $\mu_\C^{-1}(0)$ in Section \ref{sec:singular-space}.
+The goal is to study the gradient flow, the structure of the critical sets and the eigenspaces of the Hessian for the function $\| \mu - \alpha \|^2$ on the vector space $\Rep(Q, {\bf v})$ (where we can apply theorems for smooth manifolds) before restricting to the singular subvariety associated to a quiver with relations in Section \ref{sec:singular-space}.
+In Sections \ref{subsec:quiver-background}--\ref{subsec:symplectic} we set up the notation and summarise known results used in the rest of the paper, in Section \ref{subsec:critical-sets} we derive some useful formulae for the gradient flow on the space of metrics and in Section \ref{subsec:hessian} we prove results about the Hessian of $\| \mu - \alpha \|^2$ at a critical point and construct the unstable bundle and negative slice bundle over a critical set.